 Zach “Attack” Takes Second Place!

-The 2013 North American Grappling Association (NAGA) U.S. Open Grappling Tournament was held on July 6, 2013 at Walt Disney World’s Coronado Springs Resort.
-I went there to coach Zach “Attack” Swain compete in his second Jujutsu tournament.
+The 2013 North American Grappling Association (NAGA) U.S. Open Grappling Tournament was held at Walt Disney World’s Coronado Springs Resort.
+I (Ryan Dean) went there to coach Zach “Attack” Swain compete in his second Jujutsu tournament.

 As this was only his second competition, I knew this was going to be big challenge for him.
 Participants flew in from all over the world to compete.

-Zach did exceptionally well placing second place right behind an excellent Brazilian Jiu Jitsu competitor who came all the way from Venezuela for this grappling tournament.
+Zach did exceptionally well placing second place right behind an excellent Brazilian Jiu Jitsu competitor who came all the way from Venezuela for the tournament..

 Zach proved he was something to be reckoned with in his first two matches by coming from behind in points, and finally submitting both opponents with guillotine chokes!